ilyub/BACKUP-2022-09-06-typescript-functions/docs/modules/guards.md

 ▸ **empty**(`value`): value is empty

-Checks that value type is empty.
+Checks if value type is empty.

 #### Parameters